FrancesCoronel/personal-website-v3/_posts/2014-05-12-speech-robotics-in-the-workforce.md

 Speaking of the future, the advantages robots have today against humans will still hold later.
-Robots are never bored or tired, make fewer mistakes, more efficient, don’t ask for raises, can work during SuperBowl season or holidays, are more physically powerful, save companies millions, no liabilities and can be put in dangerous locations, higher production, better quality, faster, and the list goes
+Robots are never bored or tired, make fewer mistakes, more efficient, don't ask for raises, can work during SuperBowl season or holidays, are more physically powerful, save companies millions, no liabilities and can be put in dangerous locations, higher production, better quality, faster, and the list goes